-The hydrant system will be extended along the new internal road to service the proposed residential allotments.
+The hydrant system will be extended along the new internal road to service the proposed dwelling sites.
 The sizing, spacing and pressures of this system must comply with AS2419.1-2021.

-The most distant external point of any future dwelling will be within 70 metres of a hydrant which and therefore satisfies the relevant acceptable solutions detailed in Table 5.3c.
+The most distant external point of any dwelling site will be within 70 metres of a road which will support a hydrant network and therefore satisfies the relevant acceptable solutions detailed in Table 5.3c.